-Step #3: Raw materials are processed to various levels before extraction.
+Step #3: Allergenic raw materials are processed to various levels before extraction.
 The materials are typically washed and defatted with a solvent.
 Subsequently, they are sieved, milled, and/or powdered, as appropriate.

 After raw materials are processed, they are known as “source materials”, which are the products that will be extracted to produce intermediate and/or final extracts.
 Source materials should also be placed on stability programs.

 Step #4: After source materials are extracted, the resulting extracts are clarified, dialyzed, sterile-filtered, mixed with a stabilizing agent (i.e., glycerin), and stored.
-Allergen extracts are often lyophilized to preserve their integrity.
-Lyophilized extracts are common intermediate products used for further manufacturing.
+Allergenic extracts are often lyophilized to preserve their integrity.
+Lyophilized allergenic extracts are common intermediate products used for further manufacturing.

-Additional activities the Allergen Science & Consulting has been and is performing regarding the production of allergen extracts:
+Additional activities the Allergen Science & Consulting has been and is performing regarding the production of allergenic extracts:

 Because pollen is a challenging allergenic material, we have published a paper that exclusively addresses the production of pollen extracts.
 Please contact us if you would like to receive a copy of this article.